mui/mui-x/docs/data/data-grid/filtering/quick-filter.md

 ## Excluding hidden columns

-By default, the quick filter searches all columns, including those that are hidden.
+By default, the quick filter searches all the columns, including those that are hidden.

-To exclude hidden columns from the quick filter, set `quickFilterExcludeHiddenColumns` to `true`:
+To exclude the hidden columns from the quick filter, set `filterModel.quickFilterExcludeHiddenColumns` to `true`:

 ```tsx
 <DataGrid